Skip to content

 Apartment Backup Power Basics

-Figure out what you can keep running in an apartment outage before you spend money on a battery.
+Figure out what you can safely keep running in an apartment outage before spending money on a battery.

 Apartment backup power planning setup with notebook, phone, lantern, router, and power station

-Never run a fuel generator indoors, on a balcony, or near open windows.
+Never run a fuel generator indoors, on a balcony, or near windows, doors, or vents.

 Start with the next few hours